blakadder/templates/_templates/sonoff_T1_3_uk.markdown

 #### Touch Board VER:1
 The following board layouts are from the 3 variants of the Sonoff T1 UK variant and are marked Sonoff T1 R2 UK Touch Board, Ver 1.0.

-_[SonOTA](https://github.com/mirko/SonOTA) may work again [with Sonoff firmware v2.0.1 or greater](https://github.com/mirko/SonOTA/wiki#known-working-configurations).
-This needs to be verified for this specific device._

 ![img_20180113_094236](https://user-images.githubusercontent.com/10469147/34905168-6128981a-f84b-11e7-9cf0-e0e4c3b0bd55.jpg)

 1. Entering Flashing mode varies between the 1, 2 and 3 channel versions.
 See the above picture for button nomenclature used.
 (The variations between the 3 versions appear to be managed by the touch IC rather than in the ESP).